Makadrey/alx-system_engineering-devops/0x02-shell_redirections/README.md

-displays third lines of a file
+Create a file and write a text in it